klange/bim/README.md

 Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a lightweight, extensible package.

+_**NOTE:**_ This branch currently represents a preview of an in-progress rewrite of Bim currently dubbed "Bim 3", which is being rebuilt from the ground up around Kuroko to provide a fully integrated environment for writing plugins and extensions.

 ## Features

 - Vim-like modal interactions.